 As an agent for Fulton's Mississippi Navigation company, Latrobe engaged in very public disputes over steamboat technology patent rights, writing letters like this one that were published in Pittsburgh's newspapers:

 Latrobe and family moved back to DC to oversee reconstruction of the Capitol following the fires set by British troops in 1814.
 Meanwhile, his son by his first marriage, Henry Sellon Boneval Latrobe, had become a civil engineer known for his railway bridges.
 In 1811, the senior Latrobe had accepted a franchise to design waterworks systems for the city of New Orleans.
-His son Henry secured the commission for the project and moved there to began construction.
-Unfortunately, a little war with the British intervened, and Henry fought during the War of 1812.
+His son Henry had then secured the commission for the project, and moved there to began construction.
+Unfortunately a little war with the British intervened, so Henry fought during the War of 1812.
 He also found time to design a lighthouse and work on New Orleans' Charity Hospital and the French Opera House.
-However, Henry contracted yellow fever in 1817 and died in New Orleans at age 25.
+Henry contracted yellow fever in 1817 and died in New Orleans at age 25.

-A little more than a year after his son's death, and fresh from bankruptcy proceedings, Benjamin Latrobe left DC for a fresh start.
-He traveled to New Orleans to complete his son's work on the water supply system, and his family joined him the following year.
+A little more than a year after his son's death, and fresh from bankruptcy proceedings, Benjamin Latrobe left DC for a fresh start and to complete the job his eldest son had started.
+Benjamin traveled to New Orleans to complete his son's work on the water supply system, and his family joined him the following year.
 In New Orleans, Latrobe designed the Louisiana State Bank and the central tower with clock and bell of the Saint Louis Cathedral.
 This tower collapsed in 1850 during reconstruction, but the bell was reused in the new building and remains there today.

-Like his son and so many other visitors to that city, Benjamin Latrobe contracted yellow fever and died in New Orleans on 2 September 1820.
-Both father and son were buried in a common lye pit, a typical method of interment during Yellow Jack outbreaks.
-The Latrobes do have a memorial marker in Saint Louis Cemetery #1 that was erected by their descendants.
+But like his son, and so many other visitors to the city, Benjamin Latrobe contracted yellow fever.
+He died in New Orleans on 2 September 1820.
+Both father and son were buried in a communal lye pit, a typical method of interment during Yellow Jack outbreaks.
+The Latrobes are remembered with a memorial marker in Saint Louis Cemetery #1 that was erected by their descendants.

 Latrobe and his second wife Mary Elizabeth Hazlehurst had one surviving daughter, Julia E. Latrobe, who never married.
 Although she lived to the age of 86, Julia seems not have left anything as a legacy beyond a circa-1812 manuscript in which she recorded dance steps and reminiscences of her childhood, and various party invitations and greeting cards.
 These items are in the collection of the Maryland Historical Society.